-Every event budget has a limit (even if it’s high!).
-Here are creative ways to spend it wisely.
+Every event budget has a limit—even if it’s high!
+Here’s a few creative ways to spend it wisely

-Here at Kennedy Events, we know that even a million dollar event budget has limits.
-And when hosting an event, you’re faced with limitless options in every facet of the event.
-So one of our major roles in planning?
-Helping you make the most strategic use of your budget, no matter the size.
+We know that even a million dollar event budget has limits.
+When hosting an event, you’re faced with limitless options for every facet of the event.
+One of our major roles in planning?
+Helping you make the most strategic use of your budget; no matter the size.

 What is your definition of a great event?